CortexFlow/CortexBrain/README.md

 # README

 We're currently moving the files from an old project.
 Please contact <lorenzotettamanti5@gmail.com> before cloning the repository
+Currently working on:
+-moving and testing all the models
+-creating examples
+-writing documentation

 # CortexBrain